FRC3636/docs/src/drivelang/README.md

 ### Node Level

-TODO: which values?
+The height at which to score a game piece.
+There are three options: `low`, `mid`, and `high`.

-### Column Value
+### Node Column

-TODO: which values?
+The horizontal position to score at.
+There are three options: `cone_left`, `cube`, and `cone_right`.
+When not using the `low` node level, these columns should only be used with the game piece in their name.

 ### Grid

 `1`, `2`, or `3`, or `closest`.
-When scoring, refers to which grid (left/mid/right) to score at.
+When scoring, refers to which grid to score at.

+### Pre-placed Game Piece

+Configures the robot to pick up a certain pre-placed game piece.
+When the robot on the blue team side, this is counted from left to right.
+When the robot is on the red team side, this is counted from right to left.
+The options are `1`, `2`, or `3`, `4`, or `closest`.

 ### Drop Position

-Controls where the robot drops a game piece.
+A number that controls where the robot drops a game piece.
 There are [several](https://github.com/FRC3636/frc-2023/blob/94c680b3bd4396697c61f67183e001fc52389ddc/src/main/java/frc/robot/Constants.java#L312) preset positions where the robot can drop, and setting this to the index of the desired drop position will make the robot drop the game piece at that position.

 ### Pathing Mode